Introduction to Market Sentiment

 The phases of a bear market:

-- Slow decline.
+Slow decline.
 Investors see that the market is already cheap and buy assets on important positive news and ignore negative news.
 The latter phase transitions into a bull market.
+Declining share prices are a common feature of bear markets as more individuals seek to sell than to buy.

 Bulls vs bears stock market